 These are dainty, subtle flowers which make a wonderful addition to a cut flower bouquet.
-They have neat, button shaped blooms on sturdy stems, and will grow as tall as 90cm.
+They have neat, button shaped blooms on sturdy stems, and will grow as tall as 35in (90cm).

 There’s nothing subtle about gladiolus but these lofty, flamboyant flowers, also known as ‘sword lilies’ will make a real splash in a cutting garden.
-They grow from corms, so planting is as simple as digging a trench, adding some well- rotted manure and placing the corms inside, around 10cm apart and 10/15cm deep.
+They grow from corms, so planting is as simple as digging a trench, adding some well- rotted manure and placing the corms inside, around 4in (10cm) apart and 4-6in (10-15cm) deep.
 This can be done from May to July, and staggering the planting is a good idea, so they don’t all bloom at once.

 Gladioli do need moisture as well as rich soil, so keep them well watered.
-In milder areas, the plants can be left in the ground over winter, with a deep mulch to protect them – head over to our guide to mulching to find out how to do this.
-In colder parts of the country, they will need lifting and drying over winter.
+In milder areas, the plants can be left in the ground over winter – mulching with a deep layer will give them the protection they need.
+In colder parts of the UK and other similar climates, they will need lifting and drying over winter.

 Although they have a reputation for being gaudy, there are some stunning colors available.
 ‘Green Star’ is modern and fresh, ‘Plum Tart’ is a deep velvety scarlet, and 'Peter Dean’ has gorgeous ruffled apricot flowers.

 - Vase life: 14-21 days